 - Obfuscated servers – These make your VPN traffic look like HTTPS encrypted traffic, allowing you to get around blocks and restrictions (important if you need a VPN for China).

 NordVPN has more than enough speed and reliability for full HD streaming and any other high-bandwidth activity.
 Then there is NordLynx, which is NordVPN’s implementation of the WireGuard VPN protocol.
-This offers the latest cutting-edge security with the best performance.
+This offers the latest cutting-edge security with top-tier performance.

 Customer support: Users have access to 24/7 live chat support directly through the website, a major benefit if you run into a technical glitch or need to know which server works best for streaming.
 Finally, NordVPN also offers a 30 day money-back guarantee that will give you plenty of time to test-drive the VPN with any streaming service.

-Streaming services unblocked: Netflix (US, UK, Canada, France, Germany, Netherlands, Spain, Japan, Australia, India, Italy, and possibly other regions), BBC iPlayer, Hulu, Amazon Prime, HBO, and many more.
+Streaming services unblocked: Netflix (US, UK, Canada, France, Germany, Netherlands, Spain, Japan, Australia, India, Italy, and possibly other regions), BBC iPlayer, Hulu, Amazon Prime Video, HBO, and many more.